uvtc/csv2md/README.md

 ## What is it?

-It's a script, which happens to be written in [Clojure](http://clojure.org/).
+It's a script.
+It happens to be written in [Clojure](http://clojure.org/).